-When reviewing the research selection indexes that have been developed, there are a number of important considerations to make.
+When reviewing the selection indexes for an animal, there are a number of important considerations to make.

 This scenario does not reduce the value of the index as a selection tool, but highlights the importance of considering the index value in association with the individual EBVs when making selection decisions.